On various Carleson-type geometric lemmas and uniform rectifiability in metric spaces: Part 1: Preliminaries

 The function $\nb_{q,k}$ associated to a $k$-regular set $E$ clearly has the monotonicity property required in Lemma \ref{l:coeff} (see Remark \ref{rmk:coeff}) and hence, again, for the purpose of this paper, the constant ``$2$'' in the definition of ``$E\in \mathrm{GLem}(\nb_{q,k},p)$'' could be replaced by any constant $K_0>1$ and the validity of $\mathrm{GLem}(\nb_{q,k},p)$ is independent of the choice of dyadic system.

-Later, in \eqref{d:newbetas proj}, we will consider a variant of the $\nb$-numbers that is more suitable for comparison with the $\beta$-numbers from Example \ref{ex:Betas}, {in spirit of the formula \eqref{eq:nb_intro} stated in the introduction.
-In Euclidean spaces, however, already the numbers $\iota_{q,k,\sf Eucl}$ are related to affine $k$-planes, as the following result shows.
-We do not need it in the sequel, but the proposition hopefully provides useful intuition.}
+\begin{remark} In a companion paper, \cite{CarlesonPart2}, we consider a variant of the $\nb$-numbers that is more suitable for comparison with the $\beta$-numbers from Example \ref{ex:Betas} in Euclidean spaces.
+In particular, we define coefficients $\nb_{1,\mathcal{V}_k}$ using orthogonal projections onto $k$-dimensional affine planes and we prove that $k$-regular set $E\subset\mathbb{R}^n$ is uniformly $k$-rectifiable if and only if $E\in \mathrm{GLem}(\nb_{1,\mathcal{V}_k},1)$.
+We refer to \cite{CarlesonPart2} for the definition of $\nb_{1,\mathcal{V}_k}$, but for illustrative purposes we mention that for subsets of Euclidean spaces, already the numbers $\iota_{q,k,\sf Eucl}$ and $\iota_{q,k}$ are related to affine $k$-planes, as Propositions \ref{prop:converse inequalities} and \ref{prop:zero banach} below show (recall \eqref{eq:beta_intro} or Example \ref{ex:Betas} for the definition of the numbers $\beta_{q,\mathcal V_k}$). \end{remark}